Gradual Reopening of UNHCR Registration Centres

 To request an appointment to add a baby, please contact UNHCR as below:

-- Residents of urban areas (non-camp): 06 400 8000, select the “registration” option and then the “appointments option.
-You will be contacted by a registration staff member within 5 days.
+- Residents of urban areas (non-camp): 064008000, select the “registration” option and then the “appointments option.
+You will be transferred to a Helpline agent who will assist you in recording your request.

 - Residents of Zaatari Refugee Camp: 0798584478, 0798584541